Hank Aaron: Early life

 Henry Louis Aaron was born on February 5, 1934, in Mobile, Alabama, to Herbert Aaron Sr. and Estella (Pritchett) Aaron.
-His father worked as a shipyard riveter.
+Herbert Sr. worked as a shipyard riveter.
 He had seven siblings.
 Tommie Aaron, one of his brothers, also went on to play Major League Baseball.
 By the time Aaron retired, he and his brother held the record for most career home runs by a pair of siblings (768).

-While he was born in a section of Mobile referred to as "Down the Bay", he spent most of his youth in Toulminville.
+While he was born in a section of Mobile referred to as "Down the Bay", Aaron spent most of his youth in Toulminville.
 Aaron grew up in a poor family.
 His family could not afford baseball equipment, so he practiced by hitting bottle caps with sticks.
-He would create his own bats and balls out of materials he found on the streets.
-His boyhood idol was baseball star Jackie Robinson.
+Aaron would create his own bats and balls out of materials he found on the streets.
+Aaron's boyhood idol was baseball star Jackie Robinson.
 Aaron attended Central High School as a freshman and a sophomore.
 (Note: Now the Dunbar Creative and Performing Arts Magnet School, 500 St. Anthony St., Mobile.
 In 1955 Central High School and Dunbar Jr. High School switched locations; Central High closed in 1970 following desegregation.)
-Like most high schools, they did not have organized baseball, so he played outfield and third base for the Mobile Black Bears, a semipro team.
+At Central, Aaron played outfield and third base, helping lead his team to a Negro High School Championship.
+He played both football and baseball and was offered multiple football scholarships, but turned them down for baseball.
 Aaron was a member of the Boy Scouts of America, and he filmed a commercial for the organization in the 1970s.

 Although he batted cross-handed (as a right-handed hitter, with his left hand above his right), Aaron established himself as a power hitter.
-As a result, in 1949, at the age of 15, Aaron had his first tryout with an MLB franchise, the Brooklyn Dodgers; however, he did not make the team.
+As a result, in 1949, at age 15, Aaron had his first tryout with an MLB franchise, the Brooklyn Dodgers; however, he did not make the team.
 After this, Aaron returned to school to finish his secondary education, attending the Josephine Allen Institute, a private high school in Alabama.
 During his junior year, Aaron joined the Prichard Athletics, an independent Negro league team, followed by the Mobile Black Bears, another independent Negro league team.
 While on the Bears, Aaron earned $3 per game ($ today), which was a dollar more than he got while on the Athletics.